How to Cope: Talking to Your Children About Divorce

-You will also want to avoid talking about any unnecessary details regarding the cause of the divorce.
+You will also want to avoid talking to your children about any unnecessary details regarding the cause of the divorce.
 Make an agreement with your spouse before talking to your kids and discuss the level of detail to be disclosed.
 Anything that does not have to do with the logistics of how their daily lives will change does not need to be brought up.
-Children are usually most concerned about where everyone will be living.
+Children are usually most concerned about where everyone will be living following the divorce.
 Lastly, prepare for strong emotional reactions.
-No matter how the discussion goes, it is likely that your children will be dealing with many emotions, whether during the talk or after.
+No matter how the discussion goes, it is likely that your children will be dealing with many emotions, whether during the divorce talk or after.
 Preparing yourself for this will make these reactions much easier to deal with.

 Again, a divorce mediator is a good idea as a long term plan to handle your divorce proceedings, but these guidelines should give you a good start towards a productive and honest conversation with those you care about most.